staxmanade/TypeScriptPresentation/TypeScriptPresentation.md

 2. Classes
 3. Interfaces

-> Same as ES6 I mean EcmaScript 2015
+> Superset of functionality from ES6 I mean EcmaScript 2015

 ==